The ultimate 3 to 10-day Tulum itinerary for first-timers

 If you feel like exploring some more, take a short walk on the beach where the Playa Pescadores is.
 You will find local fishermen offering boat tours.

 They are very cheap and short.
-In about 2 hours trip they take you to a reef for snorkeling and to see the Mayan site from the boat.
+In about two hours trip, they take you to a reef for snorkeling and to see the Mayan site from the boat.

 Tulum Itinerary – Day 3